openmhealth/shimmer/README.md

 # Shimmer [![Build Status](https://travis-ci.org/openmhealth/shimmer.svg?branch=develop)](https://travis-ci.org/openmhealth/shimmer)

-Shimmer is an application that makes it easy to pull health data from popular third-party APIs, like Runkeeper and Fitbit.
+Shimmer is an application that makes it easy to pull health data from popular third-party APIs like Runkeeper and Fitbit.
-It converts that data into an [Open mHealth compliant format](http://www.openmhealth.org/documentation/#/schema-docs/overview), letting your application work with clean and clinically meaningful data, irrespective of its origin.
+It converts that data into an [Open mHealth compliant format](http://www.openmhealth.org/documentation/#/schema-docs/overview), letting your application work with clean and clinically meaningful data.

 We currently support the following APIs